Preserving & Canning Food

 Some of the most useful winter preserving projects are very simple: freezing citrus juice and zest, making extra soups for the freezer, stewing apples, freezing crumbles or cakes, dehydrating herbs, or cooking double batches of meals your household already enjoys.

 This is also a good season to make the most of quieter evenings.
-A small batch here and there may not feel like much at the time, but those small batches add up across the year.
+A small batch here and there may not feel like much at the time, but those small batches add up across the winter months.

 Simple winter preserving ideas